Top

 The contact was given to us by a friend, and Mohammed didn’t disappoint.
 Father of four children, he confesses that life in Lombok is not easy, especially for those with a large family.

-Four years ago he set up a local lodge near the beach, a modest house, where he still lacks the much sought after wi-fi.
-However, there is a lack of guests, and he had to turn to other jobs, such as driving tourists to the best surf spots on the island.
-And with luck, someone lends him a surfboard, and he goes to the water, like what happened with us.
+Four years ago, he set up a local lodge near the beach, a modest house, where he still lacks the much-sought-after Wi-Fi.
+However, there was a lack of guests, so he had to turn to other jobs, such as driving tourists to the best surf spots on the island.
+With luck, someone lends him a surfboard, and he goes to the water, like what happened with us.

 As a curiosity, during our stay, someone “kidnapped” his eldest daughter… but don’t be alarmed as the girl didn’t disappear.